na-na-hi/renget/archive/utpgo.md

 He grinned at her uncomfortably for a few seconds. "*You're very unlike your father.*"
 She didn't answer.
 He felt around his robes for her Letter and handed it to her, smiling.
 "*Really accomplished a lot, your father...
 Been a while since I last heard of him, though...
-Some might say he did more than even Harry Potter, heh.*" he trailed off, watching her open her letters with trembling hands. "*Excited?*" he smiled.
+Some might say he did more than even Harry Potter, heh.*" he trailed off, watching her open her letter with trembling hands. "*Excited?*" he nodded with a toothy smile.
 "*Hm?*" she didn't even look up from the letter, despite not being able to read while he was talking.
 "*Your hands, you're shaking.*" he pointed.
 "*They always do that.*"